mcallegari/qlcplus-docs/pages/09.plugins/06.midi/default.v4.md

 AKAI APC LED Feedback
 ----------------------

-When using one of the Akai APC family controller, there is one feature that could come very handy: LED color feedback.
+When using one of the AKAI APC controllers, there is a feature that could be very handy: LED color feedback.
 The default behaviour with Virtual Console buttons is: value = 0: LED off, value = 255: LED green
 This can be customized when selecting an input channel, by pressing the "Custom feedback" button.
 A new area is displayed, showing the possibility to enter a lower and an upper value.
 This is basically translated in which values QLC+ should send for buttons on/off states.